Gamers-Blended/Telco_Default_Classification/README.md

 Else, change to the directory that contains both `main.py` and `test_main.py`.
 2. Run the following command in the command prompt to test the endpoint: <br>
 `pytest` <br>
-If the model is deployed properly, the results should reflect a pass for all test cases. (unsucessfuly)
+If the model is deployed properly, the results should reflect a pass for all test cases. (unsucessful)

 ## Part 4: Deploying API on Docker